 Through a scientific and comprehensive approach modeled on the H3Africa Consortium, we are addressing the key issues that shape genomics, environmental, and health research.
 We are united in a multi-pronged approach to discovery and learning with the following Working Groups.

-H3ECaribbean is led by the top researchers and clinicians from across the nations of the Caribbean and supported by genomics researchers from Africa, the UK, and the US.
+H3ECaribbean is led by Dr. Alexandra Shields, Dr. Simon Anderson, Dean Tomlin Paul, and top researchers and clinicians from across the nations of the Caribbean and supported by genomics researchers from Africa, the UK, and the US.

 Meet the minds and hearts that are driving the movement for inclusion of the Caribbean in disease data sets and therapies.